 Reports of Registration and Certificate Holders pursuant to section 924 of this title.

 Notices of Extraction and Diversion of Water, pursuant to Part 5 of Division 2 of the Water Code.
-Each person in the counties of Riverside, San Bernardino, Los Angeles and Ventura who, after 1959, extracts ground water in excess of 25 acre-feet in any year shall file with the board, before February 1 of the year after the twelve month reporting period, a “Notice of Extraction and Diversion of Water” on a form provided by the board.
+Each person in the counties of Riverside, San Bernardino, Los Angeles and Ventura who, after 1959, extracts ground water in excess of 25 acre-feet in any year shall file with the board, before February 1 of the year after the twelve month reporting period, a “Notice of Extraction and Diversion of Water” on the board’s online reporting platform.

-Forms indicating a change of name, address or ownership.

 “Twelve month reporting period” means a water year beginning October 1 and ending the succeeding September 30.

 Authority cited: Sections 348(a), 1058 and 1841, Water Code.
-Reference: Sections 1395, 1396, 1397, 1840, 4999, 5001 and 5105, Water Code.
+Reference: Sections 1228.6, 1395, 1396, 1397, 1840, 4999, 5001 and 5105, Water Code.